tradingstrategy-ai/tqdm-loggable/README.md

 - Long running machine learning tasks
 - ...or [Stdout](https://en.wikipedia.org/wiki/Standard_streams) is otherwise not available or redirected

 ...you cannot have nice ANSI coloured progress bar.
+What happens is that if you are observing your application using monitoring tools you usually do not see anything happening while your application is doing some task and tracking progress using `tqdm`.
+This is fixed by `tqdm-logging` by sending a regular reports about your progress to logging backend like files and log monitoring tools.

 In these situations `tqdm-loggable` will automatically turn your `tqdm` progress bars to loggable progress messages that can be read in headless systems.

-`tqdm-loggable` will
+`tqdm-loggable`...

+- Is a drop-in replacement for the normal `tqdm` - nothing changes unless non-interactive session is detected
-- Use Python [logging](https://docs.python.org/3/library/logging.html) subsystem to report status instead of terminal
+- Uses Python [logging](https://docs.python.org/3/library/logging.html) subsystem to report status instead of terminal
 - Print a log line for every X seconds
 - [The logging messages are structured](https://docs.python.org/3/howto/logging-cookbook.html#implementing-structured-logging), so they work with Sentry, LogStash, etc. rich logging services which provide advanced searching and tagging by variables